On axiomatic definitions of non-discrete affine buildings: Retractions based at germs

 The map $r_{A,\mu}$ is called \emph{retraction onto $A$ centered at $\mu$}. \end{definition}

-\begin{prop} Let $\mu$ be a germ of a Weyl chamber in $A$.
-Then $r_{A,\mu}$ is well defined and the restriction of $r_{A,\mu}$ to any apartment $A'$ containing $\mu$ is an isomorphism onto $A$. \end{prop} \begin{proof} By (A2) the map $r_{A,\mu}$ is well defined.
-Since each map $w\in W$ preserves the distance on the model space $\MS$, we have that $d(y,z)=d(r_{A, \mu}(y),r_{A, \mu}(z))$ for all $y,z\in X$ such that $y$, $z$, and $\mu$ are contained in a common apartment.
-Hence the second assertion follows. \end{proof}
+\begin{prop} With $(X,\App), A, f $ and $\mu$ as above the retraction $r_{A,\mu}$ is well defined and the restriction of $r_{A,\mu}$ to any apartment $A'$ containing $\mu$ is an isomorphism onto $A$. \end{prop} \begin{proof} By (A2) the map $r_{A,\mu}$ is well defined.
+Since each map $w\in W$ preserves distances in the model space $\MS$ we have that for all $y,z\in X$ such that $y$, $z$, and $\mu$ are contained in a common apartment. \end{proof}

-We now introduce finite covering properties which will allow us to prove that under certain conditions the defined retractions based at germs are distance diminishing.
+We now verify finite covering properties that will allow us to prove under certain conditions that the defined retractions based at germs are distance diminishing.

-\begin{lemma} Assume $(X,\App)$ is a pair satisfying (A1)--(A3) and property (CO).
-Let $A$ be an apartment of $X$ and $z\in X$ a point.
-Then $A$ is contained in the (finite) union of all $z$-based Weyl chambers parallel to a Weyl chamber in $A$, that is all Weyl chambers $S$ based at $z$ with $\partial S\in\partial A$. \end{lemma} \begin{proof} In case $z$ is contained in $A$ this is obvious.
+\begin{prop} Assume $(X,\App)$ is a pair satisfying (A1)--(A3) and properties (GG) and (CO).
+Then (sFCa) and (aLA) are satisfied. \end{prop} \begin{proof} We first prove (FCa).
+Let $z\in X$ and $A\in\App$ be given.
+We need to show there exists a finite cover of $A$ by Weyl Chambers based at $z$.
+In the case where $z$ is contained in $A$ this is obvious.
 Hence we assume that $z$ is not contained in $A$.
-For all $p\in A$ there exists, by (A3), an apartment $A'$ containing $z$ and $p$.
+By (A3), for all $p\in A$ there exists an apartment $A'$ containing $z$ and $p$.
 Let $S_+\subset A'$ be a $p$-based Weyl chamber containing $z$.
 We denote by $\sigma_+$ its germ at $p$.
-There exists a $p$-based Weyl chamber $S_-$ in $A$ such that its germ $\sigma_-$ is opposite $\sigma_+$ at $p$, i.e.\ these two germs are images of one another under the longest element of the spherical Weyl group interpreted as the point stabilizer of $p$ in $A$.
+By condition (GG) and Theorem~\ref{Thm_residue} the link of $p$ is a spherical building.
+Hence there exists a $p$-based Weyl chamber $S_-$ in $A$ such that its germ $\sigma_-$ is opposite $\sigma_+$ at $p$.
 By property (CO) the Weyl chambers $S_-$ and $S_+$ are contained in a common apartment $A''$.
 Let $T$ be the unique $z$-based translate of $S_-$ in $A''$.
 Since $z\in S_+$ and $\sigma_+$ and $\sigma_-$ are opposite we have that $S_-\subset T$.
-In particular $p$ is contained in $T$. \end{proof}
+As there are only finitely many chambers in $\partial A$ there are only finitely many Weyl chambers based at $z$ with boundary in $\partial A$.
+Thus (FCa) follows.